clef-initiative/clef2026.github.io/content/conference/resources.md

     weight: 90
 ---

-If you want to use the CLEF 2026 logo, or adopt more features of the CLEF 2026 (website) design for your own purposes, e.g., slides, all info is compiled below.
+If you want to use the CLEF 2026 logo, or adopt other features of the CLEF 2026 (website) design for your own purposes, e.g., slides, all info is compiled below.

 ## Logo